Hetawk/meddef-app/README.md

 ## 📄 License

 This project is part of the MedDef research on adversarial-resilient medical imaging systems.

+**CI2P Laboratory**
+School of Information Science and Engineering
+University of Jinan

 ## 🎯 Success Criteria